SAP/homebrew-SapMachine/README.md

 HomeBrew is a package manager for Mac.
 You can use it to manage your SapMachine installations.

 At first, if you have not already done it, install homebrew:
-`/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
+`/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`

 In case you did not just install it, you should update its contents:
 `brew update`